Help for OTHERS

 ‘Our neighbour was stalked by her ex boyfriend.
 He’d watch her from outside the house.
 We sometimes heard him yelling at her in the backyard.
 We weren’t sure if calling the police would make things worse.
 We asked her about it.
 We agreed to ring her if we saw him watching her house, so she could get her brother to come over.
 If we thought we heard her ex in her house, we’d ring her and she’d use a certain word as a signal for us to call the police.’

-Understand what ‘refuge’ is… If your friend’s partner is physically violent, the risk of the level of violence escalating increases significantly during the process of trying to leave or in the period immediate following her escape.
+Understand what ‘refuge’ or ‘safe accommodation’ means… If your friend’s partner is physically violent, the risk of the level of violence escalating increases significantly during the process of trying to leave or in the period immediate following her escape.

-Emergency intervention, transport, accommodation or refuge can be arranged by contacting DVConnect Womensline on 1800 811 811
+Emergency intervention, transport, safe accommodation can be arranged by contacting DVConnect Womensline on 1800 811 811

 Looking after yourself…Supporting a friend or relative who is being abused can be stressful.
 You need to look after yourself and may need to get support too.